teleprint-me/llama-cpp-client/README.md

 ## Description

-The `llama.cpp` client is a experimental front-end web app for interacting with `llama.cpp`, a powerful tool for natural language processing and text generation.
+The `llama.cpp` client is a experimental front-end client library for interacting with `llama.cpp`, a powerful tool for natural language processing and text generation.
 This client enables seamless communication with the `llama.cpp` server, making it easy to integrate and interact with `llama.cpp`'s capabilities.

 ## Features